yangyushi/tcclib/README.md

 python3 -m pip install . --user
 ```

-You will need a C compiler (like GCC) and CMake to build tcc. pyTCC also depends on numpy and pandas.
+You will need a C compiler (like GCC) and CMake to build tcc. `tcclib` also depends on numpy and pandas.

 ## Concept

 - This package is a wrapper of the original TCC software.
-- Upon installing `tcclib`, the `TCC` code will be compiled, and the binary executable will be used by `pyTCC`
+- Upon installing `tcclib`, the `TCC` code will be compiled, and the binary executable will be used by `tcclib`
-- There are two main functions of `pyTCC` :
+- There are two main functions of `tcclib` :
   1. To generate input files for `TCC`
   2. To parse the output file of `TCC`